 The Scary COVID Symptom Even Healthy People Are Having

-The coronavirus pandemic has affected nearly every facet of everyday life, and new studies show this is extending beyond waking hours, into many of our dreams.
+The coronavirus pandemic has affected nearly every facet of everyday life, and an eye-opening study from last year shows that this is extending beyond waking hours, into many of our dreams.

 For research published in the journal Frontiers in Psychology, scientists analyzed the dreams reported by 811 people in Finland.
 They reported 55% of their bad dreams experienced during a COVID-19 lockdown were related to the pandemic.
 They also reported sleeping longer, having more nightmares and waking up more during the night, compared to the period before the pandemic.
 Read on, and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.

 The Finnish researchers compiled the dream topics into clusters, and found several common nightmare themes, which involved "failures in social distancing, coronavirus contagion, personal protective equipment, dystopia, and apocalypse."